civican/legisinfo/42-1/bills/C-75/bill_text.md

   **(2)** Subsection 817(4) of the Act is repealed.

-### Section 328
+### Section 325

 Paragraph 825(a) of the Act is replaced by the following:

 the appellant has failed to comply with the conditions of a release order made under section 816 or of a recognizance entered into under section 817; or

-### Section 329
+### Section 326

 Subsection 828(3) of the Act is replaced by the following:

-**(3)** When a conviction or order that has been made by an appeal court is to be enforced by a justice, the clerk of the appeal court shall send to the justice the conviction or order and all writings relating to that conviction or order, except the notice of intention to appeal and any undertaking, release order or **recognizance**.
+**(3)** When a conviction or order that has been made by an appeal court is to be enforced by a justice, the clerk of the appeal court shall send to the justice the conviction or order and all writings relating to that conviction or order, except the notice of intention to appeal and any undertaking, release order or recognizance.

-### Section 330
+### Section 327

 Subsection 832(1) of the Act is replaced by the following: